7Cedars/loyalty-program-next/issues/IMPROVEMENTS_BUGS.md

 - [x]  @Vendor, select gifts: selecting gifts and minting should be decoupled: you should be able to mint gifts that are NOT selected to be claimed! (because many tokens can actually not be claimed..)
 - [ ]  @Vendor, SelectGifts: gifts metadata of old gifts is still old.
 Have to link to correct URI. (and possibly reupload.)
 - [x]  @customer & vendor -- disconnected view: should also show reocnnecting... (without login button)
-- [ ]  @customer: should show if requirements are not met - does not work at the moment!
+- [x]  @customer: should show if requirements are not met - does not work at the moment!
 - [ ]  @customer, your card: Loyalty points do not update.
+- [ ]  @customer: when vsiting the customer url without going through customerLanding page first - it just keeps loading.
+It should give warning.
 - [ ]  @customer, transactions: received points show up double.
 - [ ]  @vendor (& @customer?) when their are no transactions, transaction overview hangs at 'retrieving transaction history...'
 - [x]  @Vendor, Tokens: BUG: When tokens cannot be loaded it goes into a loop.
 Fix!